-Table 1.1 IEA Future Demand Scenarios for EU
+Table 1.1 IEA: Future Demand Scenarios for EU

 Scenario Assumptions New Policies Scenario The New Policies Scenario incorporates policies and measures that affect energy markets and that had been adopted as of mid-2013.
 It also takes account of other relevant commitments that have been announced, even when the precise implementation measures have yet to be fully defined.
-These commitments include programmes to support renewable energy and improve energy efficiency, initiatives to promote alternative fuels and vehicles, carbon pricing and policies related to the expansion or phase-out of nuclear energy, and initiatives taken by the G-20 3 and Asia-Pacific Economic Cooperation (APEC) economies to reform fossil-fuel subsidies.
+These commitments include programmes to support renewable energy and improve energy efficiency, initiatives to promote alternative fuels and vehicles, carbon pricing and policies related to the expansion or phase-out of nuclear energy, and initiatives taken by G-20 and Asia-Pacific Economic Cooperation (APEC) economies to reform fossil-fuel subsidies.
 Under the New Policies Scenario, gas demand in the EU is forecast to reach 505 bcm per year by 2035.
 Current Policies Scenario The Current Policies Scenario takes into account only those policies and measures affecting energy markets that were formally enacted as of mid-2013.
 It describes a future in which governments do not implement any recent commitments that have yet to be backed-up by legislation or introduce other new policies bearing on the energy sector.
 The scenario is designed to provide a baseline picture of how global energy markets would evolve if established trends in energy demand and supply continue unabated.
 Under the Current Policies Scenario, gas demand in the EU is predicted to reach 566 bcm per year by 2035.
-"450'' Scenario The "450" Scenario shows what is needed to set the global energy sector on a course comparable with a near 50% chance of limiting the long-term increase in the average global temperature to two degrees Celsius (2°C).
+"450" Scenario The "450 Scenario" shows what is needed to set the global energy sector on a course comparable with a near 50% chance of limiting the long-term increase in the average global temperature to two degrees Celsius (2°C).
 This scenario leads to a peak in the concentration of greenhouse gases (GHGs) in the atmosphere around the middle of this century, at a level above 450 parts per million (ppm), but not so high as to be likely to precipitate changes that make the 2°C objective unattainable.
 For the period to 2020, policy action aiming at fully implementing the commitments under the Cancun Agreements is assumed to be undertaken.
-After 2020, Organisation for Economic Cooperation and Development (OECD) countries and other major economies are assumed to implement emissions reduction measures that, collectively, ensure a trajectory consistent with the target.
-From 2020, OECD countries are assumed to mobilise \$100 billion in annual financing from a variety of sources for abatement measures in non-OECD countries.
-Under the "450" Scenario, gas demand in the EU is predicted to be 384 bcm per year by 2035.
+After 2020, the Organisation for Economic Co-ordination and Development (OECD) countries and other major economies are assumed to implement emissions reduction measures that, collectively, ensure a trajectory consistent with the target.
+From 2020, OECD countries are assumed to mobilise US \$100 billion in annual financing from a variety of sources for abatement measures in non-OECD countries.